-The Participant Country shall insure that immediate medical services are provided to any member of the sending Participant Country personnel regardless of the nature of the requirement or the type of medical aid required.
+The Partner Country shall insure that immediate medical services are provided to any member of the sending Partner Country personnel regardless of the nature of the requirement or the type of medical aid required.

-Prior to leaving their home country, the sending Participant Country shall confirm that existing workers compensation arrangements cover liability for personal injury, compensation and death for their resources responding to the Receiving Participant Country's request for Wildland Fire Management Assistance.
+Prior to leaving their home country, the sending Partner Country shall confirm that existing workers compensation arrangements cover liability for personal injury, compensation and death for their resources responding to the receiving Partner Country's request for wildland fire management assistance.

-The Receiving Participant Country shall not be liable for any workers compensation or other insurance costs except as agreed in advance between the participants.
+The receiving Partner Country shall not be liable for any workers compensation or other insurance costs except as agreed in advance between the participants.